siddh30/Amazon-Sentiment-Analysis/README.md

 Approach 3: Using a custom-built Naïve Bayes model.

-Approach 4: Handling Big Data.
+Approach 4: Handling Big Data using pyspark.